-Law360 highlighted Lauren Ross and Joanne Fay’s insights in an article detailing the top international tax cases to watch in 2026.
+Law360 highlighted Lauren Ross' insights in an article detailing the top international tax cases to watch in 2026.

 Lauren commented on The Coca-Cola Co. and Subsidiaries v.
 Commissioner, a case which centers on changes the IRS made to the division of income among the parent company and its foreign affiliates involved in bottling, distribution and marketing in countries such as Brazil, Mexico, and Ireland.
 Coca-Cola has contended that the agency pulled a "bait and switch" when applying a new transfer pricing method for the 2007 through 2009 tax years after allowing the company to rely on a different approach for more than a decade.